w3c/wai-about-wai/_about/index.md

 **[WAI develops…](https://www.w3.org/WAI/Resources/Overview)**

--   guidelines which are widely regarded as the international standard for Web accessibility
+-   guidelines which are widely regarded as the international standard for web accessibility
--   support materials to help understand and implement Web accessibility
+-   support materials to help understand and implement web accessibility
 -   resources, through international collaboration

 **[WAI welcomes…](/about/participating/)**